s1m2e3/Sysml-to-Wymore/README.md

-# Sysml finite state machines to Wymore finite state machine
+# Sysml finite state machines to Wymorian finite state machines
 ## Introduction
 The following python module is capable of receiving Sysml finite state machines in .xml format and converting to Wymorian finite state machines.
 Up to the current version, the module can only work with finite state machines that were exported from cameo Magic System of Systems software.